An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Optimization-Based Solver for FBSDEs

-The objective value \eqref{eq:def-optimization-problem} can be computed by the following procedure.
+We next explain how the continuous-time objective \eqref{eq:def-optimization-problem} is approximated numerically.
 By definition, the BML value can be estimated by Monte Carlo simulations for \(R(t,\omega)\), where \(R\) is the backward residual error process defined in \eqref{eq:def-residual-error-process}.
 Let $M$ be the number of Monte Carlo samples and $H$ be the number of time intervals for time discretization.
 First, generate a collection of Brownian motion paths on the time grid Then, simulate the forward SDE~\eqref{eq:def-widetilde-X} via the Euler-Maruyama method to obtain collections of paths on the same time grid \(\mathbb{T}\) for the triple \((\widetilde{X},\tilde{y},\tilde{z})\).
-Moreover, the collection of paths for \(R\) on the same time grid \(\mathbb{T}\) can be obtained by For a particular sample path \(R(\cdot,\omega^{(j)})\), randomly select a time instant \(t_j\in\mathbb{T}\) and return \(|R(t_j,\omega^{(j)})|^2\) as a ``particle'' estimation of the objective value \eqref{eq:def-optimization-problem}.
-Finally, taking the empirical expectation over all ``particles'' gives the estimation
+Moreover, the collection of paths for \(R\) on the same time grid \(\mathbb{T}\) can be obtained by

+To estimate the integral in the BML value, we adopt a particle-style Monte Carlo approximation.
+For a particular sample path \(R(\cdot,\omega^{(j)})\), randomly select a time instant \(t_j\in\mathbb{T}\) and return \(|R(t_j,\omega^{(j)})|^2\) as one sample of the objective.
+Finally, taking the empirical expectation over all samples gives the estimation

-A reasonably good Monte Carlo estimation with small confidence-intervals may require large enough \(M\), e.g., \(10^6\) or even \(10^9\).
+In principle, a reasonably good Monte Carlo estimation with small confidence-intervals may require large enough \(M\), e.g., \(10^6\) or even \(10^9\).
 Nevertheless, when numerically minimizing via the stochastic gradient descent (SGD) method and its variants, we could use a significantly small \(M\), e.g., \(10^3\).